courtier/mpunksminer/readme.md

 # mpunksminer
 ## Warning: there are no downloads available, you will have to compile this yourself.
-- supports only cpu right now, gpu will be supported soon
+- cpu and gpu support
 - ignore the "error: " prefix on console, those are not actually errors :p
-- 5 MH/s on a "2,3 GHz Dual-Core Intel Core i5" cpu
+- 5 MH/s on a "2,3 GHz Dual-Core Intel Core i5" cpu, 20 MH/s on a "Intel Iris Plus Graphics 640 1536 MB" gpu

 ## Running